nleanba/typst-theoretic/lib.typ

   /// -> content
   fill: repeat[.],
   /// Whether to sort the entries alphabetically.
-  /// Only resepcted if `depth` is 0.
+  /// Only respected if `depth` is 0.
   /// #example(```typ
   ///  #theorem(title: "Z")[Blah blah.]
   ///  #theorem(title: "A")[Blah blah.]